vaedprasad/PracticeProblems/README.md

 Now write a program that drives in a square, assuming that while turning at full power the robot takes 0.4 seconds to turn 90 degrees.

 Now here comes the tricky part: write a program that drives the robot in a sine wave.
-To be more clear, the robot follows an arbitrarily scaled version of the the parametric equation `y = sin(t)` , `x = 0`.
+To be more clear, the robot follows an arbitrarily scaled version of the parametric equation `y = sin(t)`, `x = 0`.
 This can be seen in the below gif, where the robot position is represented by the circle.
 Write a program that makes the robot move in this manner.

 ![siny robot](http://i.giphy.com/sajxSgoRSfh60.gif)